GIL-GALILEO/new-titles-api/README.md

 USG Member Institutions can request an API key from [me](mailto:mak@uga.edu).

+A basic front-end powered by jQuery Datatables can be found at <https://newtitles.gil.usg.edu>

 ### Sending Requests

 _See the [titles spec file](https://github.com/GIL-GALILEO/new-titles-api/blob/master/spec/request/titles_spec.rb) for more guidance_